dabrahim/php-rest-app-skeleton/README.md

 ```
 The `SECTION` constant allows you to list the different _sections_ of your application, each of which representing the upper _level_ or _block_ of an endpoint (or route).
-When you add a new section, the framework automatically generates the controller file under **_/controllers_** folder named **_your-section-name.php_**.
+When you add a new section, the framework automatically generates the controller file under **_/controllers_** folder and names it **_your-section-name.php_**.
 By convention, all your controllers should be named the same as your section otherwise they'll be ignored.

 The default content of a controller looks like this
 ```php